The Vidjil team (Mathieu, Mikaël, Aurélien, Florian, Marc, Tatiana and Rayan)

 out/seq/clone.fa-* files the full list of reads belonging to this clone.

--a option produces large files, and is not recommanded in general cases.
+--out-reads option produces large files, and is not recommended in general cases.

 Several diversity indices are reported, both on the standard output and in the

 - H (

 - E (

 index_Ds_diversity): Simpson's diversity

 E ans Ds values are between 0 (no diversity, one clone clusters all analyzed reads) and 1 (full diversity, each analyzed read belongs to a different clone).
 These values are now computed on the windows, before any further clustering.
 PCR and sequencing errors can thus lead to slightly over-estimate the diversity.

 Details on non analyzed reads

 Vidjil-algo outputs details statistics on the reads that are not analyzed.
 Basically, an unanalyzed read is a read where Vidjil-algo cannot identify a window at the junction of V and J genes.
 To properly analyze a read, Vijdil-algo needs that the sequence spans enough V region and J region (or, more generally, 5' region and 3' regions when looking for incomplete or unusual recombinations).
 The following causes are reported:

 ||Reads are too short, shorter than the seed (by default between 9 and 13 bp).|